kashiif/tweetability/README.txt

 This plugin is based on jQuery plugin [Tweetable](https://github.com/dukerson/jquery.tweetable.js) by [Justin Duke](http://jmduke.net/)

+= How To Use =
+Place [tweetability]your content here[tweetability] in your posts/pages.

 == Installation ==

-This section describes how to install the plugin and get it working.

-e.g.

-1. Upload `tweetability.php` to the `/wp-content/plugins/` directory
+1. Copy the zip file to the `/wp-content/plugins/` directory
-1. Activate the plugin through the 'Plugins' menu in WordPress
+2. Activate the plugin through the 'Plugins' menu in WordPress
-1. Place [tweetability]your content here [tweetability] in your posts/pages.

 == Frequently Asked Questions ==

-= A question that someone might have =

-An answer to that question.

-= What about foo bar? =

-Answer to foo bar dilemma.

 == Screenshots ==